DouglasUrner/GDP-Catlike-Clock/Lesson Plans/Tutorial/Game-Objects-and-Scripts.md

 ### 2.7: Continuously Rotating

 The arms of our clock indicate exactly the current hour, minute, or second.
 It behaves like a digital clock, discrete but with arms.
 Many clocks have slowly-rotating arms that provide an analog representation of time.
 Either approach works, so let's make this configurable by adding a toggle to our component's inspector.
 Add another public field to Clock, named continuous.
-It can be either on or off, for which we can use the boolean type, declared with bool.
+It can be either on or off, for which we can use the boolean type, declared with `bool`.

 ```csharp
 public Transform hoursTransform, minutesTransform, secondsTransform;